OXID-eSales/developer_documentation/development/modules_components_themes/module/using_namespaces_in_modules.rst

 ------------

 The following part of the documentation will cover the namespaces and what this means for a module developer.
-In short: we introduced namespaces in all the OXID eShop's core classes so that composer autoloader can be used.

-You are able to extend the oxSomething classes (like oxarticle) in your module but we do not recommend this for new code.
-When we moved the OXID eShop's oxSomething classes under namespace we not only removed the 'ox' Prefix from the class name but gave some classes better suited names.
-(e.g. the former ``sysreq`` class now is named ``OxidEsales\Eshop\Application\Controller\Admin\SystemRequirements``, all controller classes now have the postfix 'Controller' in their name).
-We will tell you how to find the new class names a bit later in this documentation.

-**NOTE:** We now did physically remove the deprecated oxSomething bc classes (by that we mean all the old OXID eShop classes from before namespace era) while still offering backwards compatibility in case your module still relies on the old style class names.
-This BC layer is planned to be removed at some future time but you will have more than enough time to port your modules before that will happen.

-**NOTE:** In order to use composer autoload, folder structure and class files needs to match the namespace (``UpperCamelCase``).
+In order to use composer autoload, folder structure and class files needs to match the namespace (``UpperCamelCase``).

 .. _modules-unified_namespaces-20170526: